tuiSSE/NSA4Dummies/README.md

 This program is free software, you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 This program is distributed in the hope that it will be useful, but without any guarantee, without even the implied guarantee of marketability or fitness for a particular purpose.
 See the GNU General Public License for more details.

+##Future Features

+aka "TODO List"
+ARP Spoofing

+we would like to implement ARP-spoofing so the Data from every User in a switched Network can be captured

+t.b.c

+##Reporting Problems

+If you run into a problem / bug please [report](https://github.com/Softwareprojekt2015/Softwareprojekt2015/issues) (create new issue) it and we try our best to fix it as soon as possible.